elvinos/AppDesignReport/LatestBuild/ReportSections/UserResearch.md

 ## Users and personas

 Based on client specification and demographics research, 5 personas were created to gain understanding of the end user of the product.
-Please refer to Figure “X” in the Appendix for detailed personas.
 The two main user categories that were focused on were: ​

 • Technology industry employees: ​
 -    Digital Native Users who have got strong tech background​